International Human Rights Law: An Introduction

 Six contact hours per day, for five days.
 Two hours reading per day.

-Note: these contact hours include discussion, group work assignments of students and viewing of pre-recorded lectures.
+Note: these contact hours include discussion, group work assignments of students, lectures and viewing of pre-recorded lectures.

 Costs